viaacode/sip-specification/sip_structure/5_structure_package.md

 ```

 ***Overview of relevant PREMIS relationships***

-On the package level, the preservation metadata is used to express
-- what the different IEs and representations are that are contained in the SIP; and
-- how they relate to eachother.

 The table below gives an overview of the different relationship types that can be used on the package level: